Pyomo/pyomo/doc/OnlineDocs/getting_started/Expressions.rst

 *********

 * pw_pts=\{\},[],()
-          A dictionary of lists (keys are index set) or a single list (for the non-indexed case or when an identical set of breakpoints is used across all indices) defining the set of domain breakpoints for the piecewise linear function.
+          A dictionary of lists (where keys are the index set) or a single list (for the non-indexed case or when an identical set of breakpoints is used across all indices) defining the set of domain breakpoints for the piecewise linear function.

           NOTE: pw_pts is always required.
-These give the breakpoints for the piecewise function and are expected to full span the bounds for the independent variable(s).
+These give the breakpoints for the piecewise function and are expected to fully span the bounds for the independent variable(s).

 * pw_repn=<Option>
           Indicates the type of piecewise representation to use.
 This can have